Otholobium dreweae: Taxonomy

 As far as known, Priscilla B. Drewe first collected this species for science in November 1986 in the Fernkloof Nature Reserve.
 Charles Stirton and A. Muthama Muasya together described this species in 2017, and called it Otholobium dreweae.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The species was named to honor Mrs Drewe, curator of the Hermanus Herbarium, for her part in the inventory of the plants in the surroundings of Hermanus.

 Conservation, distribution, habitat and ecology

 Otholobium dreweae is considered to be a vulnerable species, which is at risk due to an invasion of alien species in the area.
-It is only known from two locations in the Kleinrivier Mountains near Hermanus at approximately 400 m altitude that are about 1 km apart.
+It is only known from two locations in the Kleinrivier Mountains near Hermanus at approximately 400 m elevation that are about 1 km apart.
 Here it forms dense clumps growing in full sun on bands of shale in a vegetation type called mountain fynbos.
 The species resprouts from an underground rootstock after a fire destroyed the local vegetation, and it flowers within the first year and occasionally in the subsequent year, around November.
 It produces only few seeds per plant.